 Staff told us there was an open, no blame culture at the practice.
-They said the principal dentist and practice manager encouraged them to raise any issues and felt confident they could do this.
-They knew who to raise any issues with and told us the principal dentist and practice manager were approachable, would listen to their concerns and act appropriately.
-The practice manager discussed concerns at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.
+They said the practice manager and principal dentist encouraged them to raise any issues and felt confident they could do this.
+They knew who to raise any issues with and told us the practice manager and principal dentist were approachable, would listen to their concerns and act appropriately.
+Any concerns were discussed at staff meetings and it was clear the practice worked as a team and dealt with issues professionally.